 The day of the auction arrived.
 The crowd was small, and most seemed pretty chummy with the auctioneer.

 “The newspaper messed up and didn’t print the announcement the first week,” the auctioneer claimed; but they did have a small piece in the paper the day before.
 He began in the living room.
-Encouraged not to watch, I waited within earshot in the kitchen as beautiful items received low bids.
-I couldn't stand to listen anymore so I waited outside.
+Encouraged not to watch, I waited in the kitchen as beautiful items received low bids.
+I couldn't stand to listen anymore so I moved outside.

-Cap, sensing my panic, gently led me away to Marie Callendar’s for a liquid lunch.
+Cap, sensing my panic, gently led me away to Marie Callendar’s restaurant for a liquid lunch.
 He described our lives in the not-too-distant-future and how relaxing it all promised to be.
-In my mind I looked great in a bathing suit.
-It’s not a mistake, Cap reassured.
-We’re about to embark on something remarkable.
+In my mind I looked great in a bikini.
+It’s not a mistake, Cap reassured; we’re about to embark on a remarkable journey.
 Keep your eye on the prize…

 "I know; you’re right.
 I’ll remember those words, no matter how much we get."
-We returned to the auction.
+With that, we returned to the auction.

 Steady, old girl.
 Cap was a rock, though he was gnashing his teeth over the low bids on his tools.
 He’d already sold the truck but not the camper.
 There was no choice now: his Fiat had to go.

-Within 6 months of our first date, we were almost ready to leave.
+Within 6 months of our first date, we were just about ready to leave.

 Next up: Florida Bound